joematthews/extreme-angular/README.md

 ### Catppuccin

 Looking for a new theme to try?
-[Catppuccin](https://catppuccin.com/) is great theme that I describe as 'modern Darcula'.
+[Catppuccin](https://catppuccin.com/) is great theme.

 Catppuccin has 4 flavours: 🌻 Latte, 🪴 Frappé, 🌺 Macchiato, & 🌿 Mocha.